Kosmos 146: Moon race

-By the time the spacecraft was launched, the United States had already thrust into the orbit in their prototype of the lunar vehicle (AS-201, AS-202, AS-203).
-The United States could go on to launch manned prototypes of lunar ships before the USSR brought the first unmanned prototype into orbit, but two months before the launch of Kosmos-146, during the fire in the command module, the crew of Apollo 1 was killed.
+By the time the spacecraft was launched, the United States had already deployed prototypes of their lunar vehicle (AS-201, AS-202, AS-203) in low earth orbit.
+The United States flight tests came to a halt when the crew of Apollo 1 was killed by a fire in the command module two months before the launch of Kosmos 146.